Etymology of Tandava

-.
-All the mudras of Ananda Tandava are associated with the rhythmic beat of creation, ensuing the lila or play of the wind with the waves and the tides, the cosmic swirl of the galaxies and the frolic of ethereal beings.
-In Ananda Tandava His hands are directed in four different ways denoting four principal directions.
-The flame is on upper left hand and the lower left hand is pointed down to the dwarf who is holding a cobra.
-The "damaru" that refers to the male female vital principle, is on the upper right hand.
+Ananda Tandava: It is his happy form which means the dance of heaven, and symbolises absolute happiness and delight.
+It is performed by him when he killed ‘Tripurasura’ and finished performing the ‘Tripura Tandava’, when Goddess Uma performed the ‘lasya’ dance to compose him.
+Her dance satisfied him so significantly that his joy was uttered in the appearance of the ‘ananda tandava’.
+All the mudras of Ananda Tandava are associated with the rhythmic beat of creation, ensuring the play of the wind with the waves and the tides, the cosmic swirl of the galaxies and the frolic of ethereal beings.
+In Ananda Tandava, his hands are directed in four different ways denoting four principal directions.
+The "damru" that refers to the male female vital principle, is on the upper right hand.
 The lower right hand shows the gesture of assertion.
-The snakes which are uncoiling from all parts of His body, denotes egotism.
+The snakes which are uncoiling from all parts of his body, denotes egotism.
 The skull is on his head defining his conquest over death and Goddess Ganges is placed on his hairdo.
 The third eye represents his omnipresence, omnipotence and insight.
-The sound of "damaru" originates the pristine sound of Om (the first syllable of the ancient Sanskrit language).
+The sound of "damaru" originates the pristine sound of ‘Om’ (the first syllable of the ancient Sanskrit language).

-The "Ananda tandava" of Shiva signifies wholeness.
+The "Ananda tandava" of Lord Shiva signifies wholeness.
 The "damaru" is symbolic of the continuity of creation, the open hand indicates preservation and the hand which is kept pointing downwards is indicative of the destruction of the Universe.
 His foot which is stamping the dwarf form connotes the Universe under the concealment of darkness and another foot which is uplifted shows the act of demanding God's grace, "anugraha".
-The dance of Shiva represents five activities which are Shrishti(creation), Sthiti(preservation), Samhara(destruction), Tirobhava (illusion) and Anugraha(grace).
-The dance of lord Shiva and Kali transcends all boundaries of infinity and consciousness.